jbcodeforce/shift_left_utils/docs/recipes.md

 ## Setup

-To use the CLI be sure to follow the [setup instructions.](./setup.md)
+To use the CLI, be sure to follow the [setup instructions.](./setup.md)

 ### The config.yaml file

-The `config.yaml` file is important to set up and is referenced with the CONFIG_FILE environment variable.
+The `config.yaml` file is crucial to set up and is using by the tool via the CONFIG_FILE environment variable.
 [See instructions](./setup.md/#environment-variables).
 This file should be setup per Confluent Cloud environment.

+???- example "Practices"
+    Define one config.yaml per environment (dev, stage, prod) and save them in the `$HOME/.shift_left` folder.

 ## Project related tasks